GeorgeCiesinski/custom-drupal-docs/docs/index.md

 # Welcome

-These docs are for Drupal websites built for Humber ITS.
+These docs are for Drupal 10 websites built for Humber ITS.

 ## Using these Docs

-These documents provide information for Developers working on Humber ITS sites.
-Content is organized into separate pages.
-Alternatively, you can use the search feature to search across all of the pages.
-Some parts of these docs link to external documentation in order to avoid unnecessary duplication.
+Documentation is organized into separate pages which attempt to group similar information together in an intuitive way.
+It is also recommended to use the search feature as some processes require information from multiple pages.

 ### Pages